 Lecturers and Professors: Normally academic staff have already existing international (research) partnerships and because of this they can provide guidance in terms of which partner institution will be a better academic fit for their specific field of study.
 So, speak to your lecturers and professors.

 Personal preference: If you prefer to go to a certain country, then start looking first at institutions from that country.
 Sometimes, however, it is important to question these preferences and try to move outside your “comfort zone”.

-You can't go to an university where suitable course equivalents is not on offer, specifically if you need to transfer credits back to Stellenbosch University.
+Academic requirements: You can't go to an university where suitable course equivalents is not on offer, specifically if you need to transfer credits back to Stellenbosch University.
 The same principle applies for students doing research.
-See this short guide of how to find courses.

 Language: If you can’t speak French, you can’t attend a French speaking university.
 So keep this in mind...